jiahecui/SenAOReFoc/paper/paper.md

 remote focusing more easily accessible to the microscopy community.
 It has been designed for open development and easy integration into existing adaptive optical microscopes with a simple and user-friendly architecture.
-The functionality of the software has also been tested on different operating systems (Windows/macOS/Linux) for sake of generality.
+The functionality of the software has also been tested on different operating systems (Windows/Linux/macOS) for sake of generality.
+The software fully operates in Windows under both 'debug mode' and 'standard mode' for hardware control.
+For Linux and macOS, functionality tests in 'debug mode' passes for both systems without loading hardware packages.
+Python-bindings for Ximea cameras and Python 3.8-binding for Alpao DMs are compatible with Linux systems, and other Python-bindings for Alpao DMs should also be compatible following their release.
 However, we note that SenAOReFoc is a control software, and the performance of the closed-loop AO correction in practice is inevitably dependent on the state of the optical system.
 Finally, SenAOReFoc takes care of some reported issues in the field, such as the thermal effects of electromagnetic DMs [@Bitenc2017OpticsExpress], and obscured search blocks in the case of severely distorted pupils [@Dong2018OpticsExpress; @Ye2015OpticsExpress; @Cui2020Zenodo].
 In the former case, an option is provided to exercise